Overview Of Jack S. Blanton Museum Of Art

 In 1979, Eric McCready became the second director and served for 14 years.
 Jessie Otto was appointed as the third director in 1993.

 Shortly after, the university was gifted $5 million by Mari Yoriko Sabusawa to construct a museum complex for hosting the museum’s collections permanently.
-In 1997, a $12 million donation from Houston Endowment (in honor of their current chairman Jack Blaton) prompted a campaign to construct a new museum building.
-Construction started in 2003.
+In 1997, a $12 million donation from Houston Endowment prompted a campaign to construct a new museum building.
+The construction started in 2003.

 The new museum gallery building was opened officially to the public in 2006.
-Another education and admin building (Edgar Smith Building) was opened in 2008.
-The building covers 56,000 sq.
-Feet.
+Another education and admin center, the Edgar Smith Building, was opened in 2008.
 In 2009, Blanton Museum welcomed another director, Ned Rifkin, who served until 2011, paving the way for Simone Wicha.

 The museum is preparing for exterior renovations meant to transform the grounds and plaza.
-The development efforts were announced in February 2019 after the museum received a gift ($20 million) from Moody Foundation aimed at funding development and free admission every Thursday.
+The development efforts were announced in February 2019 after the museum received a gift of $20 million from the Moody Foundation aimed at funding development and free admission every Thursday.

 The Jack S. Blanton Museum of Art in Austin is a contemporary art museum with a diverse collection of art from around the world.
 It includes European paintings, contemporary art, Latin American art, and photography.

 It also has a robust exhibition program that features exhibitions from renowned artists and emerging talent.
 The museum also has a range of educational programs for visitors of all ages.
 It has a sculpture garden and an outdoor plaza for events.
 The museum is known for its commitment to presenting art that reflects the diverse cultures of Texas and beyond.
 The Jack S. Blanton Museum of Art is an essential destination for art lovers visiting Austin.